 The (exit) IBCF forwards the SIP INVITE to the i3 PSAP with the appropriate ’verstat’ values and Identity headers, and normal call processing associated with the emergency origination continues.

-SIP RPH and Priority Header Signing Call Flow for Callback Calls
+Callback Calls

 This call flow description is based on the reference architecture illustrated in Figure 5-2.